ethantiv/claude-code-dc/.devcontainer/commands/remove-comments.md

 **1. File Selection Based on Branch:**

-The command will automatically detect the current branch and default branch, then determine which files to process based on whether you're working on the default branch or a feature branch.
+The command will automatically detect the current branch and default branch, then determine which files to process:
+- **Feature branch**: Only files modified vs default branch
+- **Default branch with staged changes**: Only staged files
+- **Default branch with no staged changes**: All source files in repository

 **2. Exhaustive Comment Detection:**
 - Scan EVERY line of EVERY file in scope